nmikhol/apisupport_hosted_fields/README.md

 ### Installing
 After node has been installed, please use the following steps to run the application.

-1. Install the required packages in terminal
+1. Navigate to the project folder in terminal and install the required packages using the following command

 ```
 npm install